dimaslesmana/GTAO-Macro/README.md

 # GTAO Macro
-GTA Online useful macros | Big thanks to MacMailler for creating QuickMacro
+GTA Online useful macros | Big thanks to MacMailler for creating QuickMacro.
+The macro should be fine on fullscreen mode, except for crosshair.
+It has to be Windowed / Windowed fullscreen.

 ### Installation and using
 1. [Download](https://www.autohotkey.com/) latest version of AutoHotkey & install